Backend Environment Variables

 Use this flag when 1Backend is running as a publicly accessible server that needs to:

-• Terminate TLS (HTTPS) at the edge.
+- Terminate TLS (HTTPS) at the edge.

-• Serve automated certificates via ACME.
+- Serve automated certificates via ACME.

-• Route external requests based on domain names.
+- Route external requests based on domain names.

 OB_EDGE_PROXY_TEST_MODE

-Enables test mode for the edge proxy:
+Enables test mode for the edge proxy.
+Contrary to the production edge proxy, the dev mode:

 OB_EDGE_PROXY_HTTP_PORT

-Sets the HTTP port for the edge proxy.
 In production, this must be 80.
 Any other value is only for testing purposes.

 OB_EDGE_PROXY_HTTPS_PORT

-Sets the HTTPS port for the edge proxy.
 In production, this must be 443.
 Any other value is only useful in testing.

 OB_ENCRYPTION_KEY